-A range of qualifications in SEO and digital marketing are offered by the:
+A range of qualifications in SEO and digital marketing are offered by:

-Other training providers offer short certified courses and these include:
+Other training providers offer short certified courses, including:

 Most companies and organisations with an online presence, especially those selling products and services, will require some level of help with their SEO.
-For this reason SEO specialists are very much in demand, but you will need to be creative in your job search.
+For this reason, SEO specialists are very much in demand, but you'll need to be creative in your job search.

 Positions in SEO may be called SEO specialist, but they are also likely to be called:

 Large corporates will employ SEO specialists within their marketing departments.
 SMEs are also likely to employ SEO specialists but you'll probably have a wider marketing remit.
 Many SEO specialists choose to go freelance, or work in a small consultancy.